ZhangLab-DeepNeuroCogLab/IVSN/README.md

 # <p align=center> Finding any Waldo with zero-shot invariant and efficient visual search</p>

 This is the official PyTorch codes for the paper.
->Zhang M, Feng J, Ma K T, et al. Finding any Waldo with zero-shot invariant and efficient visual search[J].
-Nature communications, 2018, 9(1): 3730.
+>Zhang, Mengmi, et al. "Finding any Waldo with zero-shot invariant and efficient visual search."
+Nature communications 9.1 (2018): 3730.

 ![framework_img](images/IVSN_framework.png)